dobots/aim/install.md

     aimconnect zeromq WriteModule 0 output MovingAverageModule 0 input

-The output you can expect in the terminal with the MovingAverageModule (use Ctrl+Page Up/Down to navigate) is something like: "Messages
+The output you can expect in the terminal with the MovingAverageModule (use Ctrl+Page Up/Down to navigate) is something like: \"Messages
-received: 4" and "Calculate (1+2\*3)/4=1.75".
+received: 4\" and \"Calculate (1+2\*3)/4=1.75\".
 Let's upload your code to your own github repository!

     cd $AIM_WORKSPACE/home_automation
     git add MovingAverageModule